blockrockettech/blockrocket-hugo/content/usecases/brewdog-case-study.md

 ### About the Project

 BrewDog is a successful, global business with hundreds of outlets and thousands of retailers world wide.
-Not only do they produce some of the finest craft beer and large on the planet, they are at eh cutting edge of customer engagement.
+Not only do they produce some of the finest craft beer on the planet, they are at the cutting edge of customer engagement.

 We have been working with BrewDog over the last year to modernism their infrastructure, move to a cloud native software stack, decouple existing services and to fundamentally enable more agility within the business.